hotosm/learnosm/_posts/en/mobile-mapping/0900-12-27-osmtracker.md

-In **Track Detail** page you can also change the name of your tracklog, give description of your track, add tag, export your track into GPX, and also change the type of your file (whether is Private, Public, Trackable or Identifiable).
+In **Track Detail** page you can also change the name of your tracklog, give description of your track, add tag, export your track into GPX, and also change the type of your file (whether it is Private, Public, Trackable or Identifiable).
 If you want to convert your track log into GPX to open in JOSM, you need to convert through this icon ![Convert to GPX][] in Track Detail page.
 OSMTracker will convert your track into GPX format